-Subscribers and RAs submit their public key to Telia for certification digitally through the use of a PKCS#10 Certificate Signing Request (CSR), Certificate Request Syntax (CRS) or other digitally signed package in a session secured by TLS.
-Where CA, RA, or end-user Subscriber key pairs are generated by Telia, this requirement is not applicable.
+Subscribers and RAs submit their public key to Telia for certification electronically through the use of a PKCS#10 CSR, Certificate Request Syntax (CRS) or other digitally signed package in a session secured by TLS.
+Where CA, RA, or end- user Subscriber key pairs are generated by Telia, this requirement is not applicable.